ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 ---
-title: "Installation (compatible with ESMValTool v2.5)"
+title: "Installation"
 teaching: 10
 exercises: 10
+compatibility: ESMValTool v.2.6.0
 questions:
 - "What are the prerequisites for installing ESMValTool?"
 - "How do I confirm that the installation was successful?"